roidrage/paperplanes/coaching.md

 ## Who am I?

-I am the former cofounder and CEO at Travis CI, where I started out as an engineer and grew into the role of CEO, experiencing all the challenges that come with the growth from an engineer to a manager to being a company leader.
-In that role, I’ve been coaching and mentoring the managers and leaders in our company.
+I am the former cofounder and CEO at Travis CI, where I started out as an engineer and grew into the role of CEO, experiencing all the challenges and struggles that come with the growth from an engineer and software-building founder to a manager to being a company leader.

+In that role, I’ve also been coaching and mentoring the managers and leaders in our company to help them navigate the very challenges that I've outlined above.

-More recently I’ve been working as an executive leadership coach, where I focus on helping managers, tech leads, CTOs, COOs, and founders
+More recently I’ve been working as an executive leadership coach, where I focus on helping managers, tech leads, CTOs, COOs, and founders.

-## Coaching Departments and Leadership Teams
+## Mentoring Engineering Departments and Leadership Teams

 Some challenges that a startup faces span multiple teams or even multiple departments, for instance when it comes to communication, collaboration, processes, and feedback loops.